Here’s how painting your home boosts its value

 In many parts of the country, exterior painting is a feasible—although potentially time-consuming—project for many homeowners to tackle themselves.
 If you have a stucco exterior, however, you need to hire a professional for your stucco home exterior painting.

-Unlike other types of home exteriors, stucco requires greater care and extensive prep work prior to painting.
+Unlike other types of home exteriors, stucco repair must be completed prior to painting.
+Extensive prep work prior to painting.
 Failure to do so could result in the paint not adhering properly, with an immediate impact on how the paint looks and reacts to the sun.
 The paint quality itself also matters: only professional-grade, UV-resistant paint specially formulated for stucco should be used on your home’s exterior.

 Of course, it’s not just the stucco exterior.
 We also help with painting concrete walls.